 The Angry Photographer falsely asserts that mask and vaccine mandates violate our human rights.
-Of course, he refers to them as “face diaper” and “magic juice” mandates, partly to ridicule these common sense measures, and partly to avoid his words being noticed by the algorithms at YouTube.
+Of course, he refers to them as “face diaper” and “magic juice” mandates, partly to mock these common sense measures, and partly to avoid his words being noticed by the algorithms at YouTube.

 The Theoria Apophasis host calls these guidelines “medical apartheid.”
-This is patently ludicrous, since wearing a mask and getting vaccinated are choices while race is not.
+This is patently ludicrous, since wearing a mask and getting vaccinated are choices while one’s race is not.

-Ken Wheeler fails to mention more fatal diseases such as Polio, Smallpox, Tetanus, Hepatitis A, Hepatitis B, Rubella, Hib, Measles, Pertussis, Pneumococcal Disease, Rotavirus, Chickenpox, Diphtheria and Mumps.
+Ken Wheeler fails to mention other, more fatal diseases such as Polio, Smallpox, Tetanus, Hepatitis A, Hepatitis B, Rubella, Hib, Measles, Pertussis, Pneumococcal Disease, Rotavirus, Chickenpox, Diphtheria and Mumps.
 All of these scourges have been effectively eradicated by vaccines.